 A fee schedule for each class will be provided to Mapleton Middle School students at the beginning of each school year.
-These fees apply towards the cost of consumable materials such as workbooks, Weekly Readers, folders, science lab consumables, etc. Student fees must be paid by the beginning of the second semester of each school year unless prior arrangements have been made with administration.
-Students whose fees have not been paid as stated above will be denied participation in field trips and other school-sponsored trips, school dances, PBIS rewards and activities, or other school-sponsored activities as determined by administration.
+These fees apply towards the cost of consumable materials such as workbooks, Weekly Readers, folders, science lab consumables, etc. Student fees must be paid by the beginning of each school year unless prior arrangements have been made with administrative offices.
+Students who's fees have not been paid as stated above will be denied participation in field trips and other school sponsored trips, school dances, PBIS activities, or other school sponsored activities as determined by school administration.